v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/sources.md

    See the License for the specific language governing permissions and limitations under the License.  -->

 # Información general del panel orígenes

-Use el panel de **orígenes** de Microsoft Edge DevTools para realizar las acciones que se deparan a continuación.
+Use el panel de **orígenes** de Microsoft Edge DevTools para realizar las siguientes acciones.

 *   [Ver archivos](#view-files).
 *   [Edite CSS y JavaScript](#edit-css-and-javascript).